forceofsystem/forceoflife/content/post/scalar.md

 draft: false
 comments: true
 toc: true
-catagories:
+tags:
   - 编译原理
-  - 笔记
-tags:
-  - 数据流分析
   - 优化
+  - Compiler
+  - Optimization
 ---

 This blog is a note of reading chapter 10 of EAC (Scalar Optimization), which contains not only the content in the book but my understanding.
 Ultimately, I have finished the reading of the whole book in two months, and will continue to read the dragon book and _Advanced Compiler Design and Implementation_.
 I will also write some notes about those books.